conjure-cp/conjure/docs/essence.rst

  | ``sum    product    and    or    xor``

 applies an associative combining operator to elements of a list or set.
-A list may also be given as a comprehension that specifies the elements of a set or domain that satisfy a given condition.
+A list may also be given as a comprehension that specifies the elements of a set or domain that satisfy some conditions.

 The following relationships hold for all integers ``x`` and ``y``: